Buydown: A Way To Reduce Interest Rates

 Limits To Buying Down Interest Rates

-If you’re interested in a mortgage buydown, you should consult a lender, as some restrictions apply.
-Buydowns are only eligible when purchasing or refinancing primary residences and second homes.
-Typically, buyers must qualify for the standard interest rate of the zero-point loan to be able to buy down a home loan.
+Buydowns are typically only eligible when purchasing or refinancing primary residences and second homes.
+Borrowers need to be able to qualify for the standard interest rate of the zero-point loan to be able to buy down a home loan.

 Investment Properties

 Real estate transactions that involve investment properties or cash-out refinances are ineligible for buydowns.
-That said, you can buy down points on a refinance so long as it’s not government-backed.
+You typically can buy down points on a refinance for conventional loans.

 Adjustable-rate mortgages (ARMs) are generally only eligible for plans that have an initial interest rate period of at least 3 years.